What does Save Failed mean in Baldur’s Gate 3? – Answered

 Baldur’s Gate 3 – Save Failed Message Explained

-In Baldur’s Gate 3, the ‘Save Failed’ message means one or more of your characters just failed a Passive Ability Check.
-These passive checks can happen both in and out of dialogue and are calculated automatically by the in-game system.
-Essentially, a passive ability check was just issued to one of your characters due to something happening around them, and they failed the test.
+When you receive a “Save Failed” message at the top of your screen, a passive ability check was just issued to one of your characters due to something happening around them, and, essentially, they failed the test.
 Passive Ability Checks are calculated by several different factors, so let’s go into how that’s done below.

-How are Passive Ability Checks Calculated in Baldur’s Gate 3?
+How Are Passive Ability Checks Calculated in Baldur’s Gate 3?

 Many passive actions in Baldur’s Gate 3, such as detecting traps, discovering secrets, or recognizing deception, are all determined by their Difficulty Class (DC).
 Difficulty Classes are broken down into the following levels: